Where are my investments kept?

 One of the most important considerations in choosing what you do with your money is where it is kept.
-Mostly, gone are the days of keeping cash under your bed and gold coins and jewellery stashed in safes at home.
-Thus, in a digital world it is likely your money sits electronically with a custodian.
-Currently we work with our clients’ custodians and brokers to manage their money and investments held at their custodian.
-These are called separately managed accounts (SMAs).
-We have some preferred custodians with whom we work, and we may suggest clients change their custodian due to either concerns about their current custody set up and safety of assets, or due to the fact that the fees they are paying are too high relative to other firms or the broker’s execution capabilities are poor.
+Gone are the days of keeping cash under your bed and gold coins and jewellery stashed in safes at home, thus in a digital world it is likely your money sits electronically with a custodian.
+We can work with our clients’ custodians and brokers to manage their money and investments held at their custodian or we can arrange for custody on the Multrees platform.
+These accounts are called separately managed accounts (SMAs).
+Based on our experience with different banks and custodians we have a list of preferred custodians with whom we work and thus we may suggest clients change their custodian due to either concerns about their current custody set up and safety of assets, or due to the fact that the fees they are paying are too high relative to other firms or the broker’s execution capabilities are poor.
 Our clients value our independence in this regard.

 Most of our clients are sophisticated investors, have experienced investing for many years, and are familiar with the basics.
 Some, however, are new to investing so this section aims to educate the less experienced investor.
 No need to read further if you understand most of what is on our website.

 Money as we generally know it, is a means of exchange for goods or services and the reason for investing it (or keeping it safe somewhere like under your bed or in a bank or investment account) is so that you (or next the generation) can use it in the future to purchase goods or services.
-The choices of what you do with your money are important because with whom you keep it, and what you invest it in can dramatically impact the existence of, or value of, it in the future.
+The choices of what you do with your money are important because with whom you keep it, and into what you invest it can dramatically impact the existence of it (i.e. disappears) or value of it (i.e. declines in value) in the future.

 Something you have probably heard of many times and experienced is inflation – rising prices.
 Inflation is something which central banks around the world manage, ideally in a modest way with pre-defined inflation targets.
 The reason for this is that the opposite (deflation) can cause all sorts of problems like increasing the real value of debt and can cause a decline in economic activity.
 This is simply because people will delay purchases of goods or services if they believe the price of those will be lower in the future – i.e. deflating.